reynarzz/LaminarEngine/README.md

 #### Note: If you are only interested in playing the game, download the repo, and go to DemoBin/win32

 - Windows or macOS: .NET 9.0 SDK or later: https://dotnet.microsoft.com/en-us/download/dotnet/9.0
-- Build the Sandbox project.
+- cd platforms/desktop
+- dotnet build

 Optional
 --------